ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **UNIT TESTS![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.117.png)**

 Unit testing is often the first thing that comes to mind when somebody talks about software testing.
-It's widely what s taught in school and included in textbooks, and it usually gets the most effort in the real world.
-Given all this, you d think unit tests were the best type of test, though I d argue that s not always the case.
-Let s begin by clearly defining unit tests so as to differentiate them from other testing paradigms.
+It's widely what's taught in school and included in textbooks, and it usually gets the most effort in the real world.
+Given all this, you d think unit tests were the best type of test, though I'd argue that's not always the case.
+Let's begin by clearly defining unit tests so as to differentiate them from other testing paradigms.

 Unit tests run entirely in memory on a machine, in a shared memory space with the code under evaluation, without requiring any network connectivity or dependency on external services.
 Most unit tests are very fast